matthew-brett/psych-ug-r/canvas/r-homework.md

 ## Problems with the exercise when working on your own computer

-Some of you are getting the following error message, when you run the chunk with the code `gender_data <- read.csv('rodent_survey_18p2.csv')`:
+Some of you are getting the following error message, when you run the chunk with the code `surveys <- read.csv('rodent_survey_18p2.csv')`:

 ```
 cannot open file 'rodent_survey_18p2.csv': No such file or directoryError in file(file, "rt") : cannot open the connection